beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 #### Generating eBPF Code

-To have `eBPF` code to load into the kernel, we need to generate it:
+To load the `eBPF` program into the kernel, we need to compile it and generate some go files which create structs we use in the user-space code.
+To do that we will use the `bpf2go` library which is specified in the `go:generate` marker comment in the beginning of the `main.go` file:

 ```shell
 go generate